 We’re showing you a different story

 Porn has become mainstream and casually accepted as a part of normal sexual expression.
-But science and research are showing a much different story: it can become highly addictive and is a rampant problem among everyone, regardless of gender.
+But science and research are showing a much different story: it can become addictive and is a rampant problem among everyone, regardless of gender.
 It’s time we took another step to remove shame and isolation from those who struggle.

 It’s time to stand up for everyone who struggles with porn, regardless of who they are.